THE WAYS WE PROTECT

 ¿Y si tu forma de protegerte fuera desaparecer?

-It is a way of protecting yourself that you learned when you had no other option.
+It's not a flaw.
+It's a form of protection you learned when you had no other option.

 “What we resist, persists.
 What we accept, transforms.”